Chapabu/Composer-Security-Checker/README.md

 These are just some things I'd like to get in at some point.
 There is no timescale for their implementation.

-* Cache the response based on the contents of the `composer.lock` file.
+* Cache the response based on the hashes in the `composer.lock` file.
 * Add e-mail notifications.
+* Add documentation for service switching.

+## Contribution

+As this module is pretty much solely API based, testing is tricky.
+Any patches submitted moving forward that don't have direct contact with the SensioLabs should contain PHPSpec specs.
+These specs do not follow Drupal Coding Standards, so if contributing, please ensure the standards as set out in the spec files is matched.

+To run the PHPSpec tests, run `composer install` in the module directory, and then run `./vendor/bin/phpspec run`.